mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`dropOut(element [, options])`:

-    Make the element fall and fade.
+    Make the element fall and fade using the :mochiref:`Move` and :mochiref:`Opacity` effects in parallel.
+    Once the effect has completed, the ``element`` will be hidden with :mochiref:`MochiKit.Style.hideElement` and the original element
+    position and opacity will be restored.

     element:
         An element ID string or a DOM node (see :mochiref:`MochiKit.DOM.getElement`).

     options:
+        The ``distance`` option controls the number of pixels that the element will move downwards.
+See also the :mochiref:`DefaultOptions`.

         ======== =======
         distance ``100``
         ======== =======